zhangsinuo/zhangsinuo.github.io/_posts/2024-05-07-dictionary-llm.md

 1. Objective: To optimize a pre-trained language model for a specific task in customer service, such as handling common inquiries or complaints.

 2. Process:

-\item Input Modification: Incorporate a set of trainable soft prompt tokens into the input text.
+   - Input Modification: Incorporate a set of trainable soft prompt tokens into the input text.
 These prompts are designed to steer the model towards generating responses suitable for customer service scenarios.
-\item Prompt Embedding: Combine task-specific prompt embeddings with the input text embeddings before feeding them into the model.
+   - Prompt Embedding: Combine task-specific prompt embeddings with the input text embeddings before feeding them into the model.

 3. Application: The adjusted model is used in a customer service chatbot, which interacts with customers, addressing their queries and concerns more effectively and contextually.